walterhiggins/WMPJS/README.md

 Try calling `dice.roll(20)` a couple of times to confirm that it does in fact choose random numbers between 0 and 19.

 Our updated roll() function now takes a parameter which says how many sides the dice should have.
 The type of parameter this function takes is of type 'Number'.
 Functions can take parameters of any type, Numbers, Strings (text), Booleans (true or false), even other functions!
-We'll see an example in the next recipe of a function which takes another function as a parameter.
+We'll see an example in the next chapter of a function which takes another function as a parameter.
 Remember - functions are just values like anything else in Javascript so they too can be assigned to variables (as we've already seen) or passed as parameters (as we'll soon see).

 ### Default parameter values
 What happens if you call dice.roll() *without* passing a parameter?
 You can see for yourself by issuing this command at the in-game prompt: